AhmadJamal01/Galaxy-Surfers/README.md

 ❇️ Gravity due to Earth v2.0 naturally moves the spaceship forward but the spaceship can be accelrated by pressing W (spaceship accelerator) to make the score increase much faster (while running the risk of hitting an asteroid).

-❇️ Hitting an asteroid causes a slow-down and takes away one life from the spaceship.
+❇️ Hitting an asteroid causes a slowdown and takes away one life from the spaceship.
 The spaceship can naturally sustain up to 3 hits.

 ❇️ Hitting a monkey grants a score boost and energy from the 79th element that allows the spaceship to fly over the asteroid belt for a limited period of time.